DeNA/mobilize-base/README.md

 ### Configure Google Drive

 Google drive needs:
+* a host domain, which can be gmail.com.
+All gdrive accounts should have the same domain, and all Requestors should have emails in this domain.
 * an owner email address and password.
 You can set up separate owners for different environments as in the below file, which will keep your mission critical workers from getting rate-limit errors.